Get Started with Hazelcast using Spring Boot

 bean in the CommandController

-and use it to access to Hazelcast data structures:
+and use it to access the Hazelcast structure:

 package guides.hazelcast.springboot;